kimono-koans/dano/README.md

 ## Ugh, why can't ALAC be more like FLAC?

-ALAC, like most formats, misses integrated checksums and verification, which make ALAC less suitable for the long term storage of lossless audio.

-You, of course, could checksum the file yourself (`md5 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.m4a'`), but, if you change the ALAC file's metadata, or, significantly, its album art, then the checksum changes.
+I get it!
 For serious collectors, if you can't verify your checksums later when you change the album art, what use is a checksum?

 `dano` allows you have to store a stable checksum, and verify it later, just like FLAC: